isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 3. Individual Trainers and Private Operators must register with the People's Association (PA) before conducting at Community Centres / Clubs) (CCs), Residents' Committees Centres (RCs)/Residnts' Network (RNs) and Specialist CCs (SCCs).

-4. PA Training Providers are considered independent service providers and not agents or employees or the Grassroots Organisations.
+4. PA Trainers and Private Operators are considered independent service providers and not agents or employees or the Grassroots Organisations.

 5. PA Training Provider are not guaranteed to courses by the PA, CCs, RCs, RNs and SCCs.
 The PA, CCs, RCs2, RNs, and SCCs also do not assist in sourcing for potentia participants for the courses conducted by the Training Providers.